zariuq/Formal-Ethics-Ontology/README.md

 The presentation of this project proposal at the [AITP 2022 conference](http://aitp-conference.org/2022/http://aitp-conference.org/2022/) can be found in the file "Presentation: Formal Ethics in SUMO - AITP22.pdf".

+The extended abstract is in "Formal_Ethics_Ontology_Extended_Abstract.pdf".
+This document includes a sketch of how the ethical paradigms might be expressed in a multi-agent reinforcement learning setting.